WolframRhodium/VapourSynth-BilateralGPU/README.md

 The intensity value at each pixel in an image is replaced by a weighted average of intensity values from nearby pixels.
 This weight can be based on a Gaussian distribution.

 Special thanks to [Kice](https://github.com/kice) for doing most of the work.
-Some supporting code is copied from [CPU-based Bilateral filter for VapourSynth](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-Bilateral).
+Part of the support code is copied from [CPU-based Bilateral filter for VapourSynth](https://github.com/HomeOfVapourSynthEvolution/VapourSynth-Bilateral).

 ## Requirements
-CUDA-Enabled GPU(s)
+CUDA-Enabled GPU(s), OpenCV run-time library with CUDA module

 ## Supported Formats